realworldocaml/book/book/testing/README.md

 val maybe_consume : t -> now:Time_ns.t -> [ `Consumed | `No_capacity ]
 ```

-Instead of looking at the implementation, let's focus on how to test
-this module.
-We'll do that by running through some examples that
+We now want to demonstrate the behavior of the system by running
-demonstrate how the rate limiter works, but the first step is to write
+through some examples.
+The first step is to write some helper
-some helper functions that will make the tests proper shorter and
-easier to read.
+functions that will make the examples themselves shorter and easier to read.

 ```ocaml file=examples/correct/rate_limiter_show_bug/test.ml,part=1
 open!
 Core